bracealround/Result_Processing_System_RPS/README.md

  - Update the result for a course as awhole with CSV.
  - Download the result.

-## Admin Funtionalities:
-An admin will have the following functionalities:
- - Create user
- - Define different user as teacher as student, teacher or staff
- - Create new Departments and Courses.
- - Assign teachers to specific course
- - Approve the status of differnet students course enrollment

-# :wrench: Dependencies and Installation
+## :wrench: Dependencies and Installation

 Make sure that the target systems on which you'd like to run `Result_Processing_System_RPS` has python3 installed along with one of the python package managers among `pip`, `pip3` or `pipenv`.